-So you finally pulled the trigger and bought one of our Eastwood MIG welders.
+So you finally pulled the trigger and bought an Eastwood MIG welder.
 Now what?
 As simple as MIG welding is, most hobbyists can't just grab the gun and start laying down beautiful welds that hold together.
 Getting the most out of your equipment takes time.
 Practice and understanding the differences in metals, gasses and techniques are the keys to producing top-quality welds.
-To help you along in your quest of metal fusion, we have put together this guide of tips, tricks and techniques to get it done.
+To help you along in your quest of metal fusion, I have put together this guide of tips, tricks and techniques to get it done.

 MIG (Metal Inert Gas) welding is a style of GMAW (Gas Metal Arc Welding) electrical welding.
 Metal filler wire is fed through a handheld gun, providing the arc to melt the metals, welding them together.
-Most MIG systems use a separate inert gas, most commonly a mix of CO2 and Argon, to shield the arc from contaminants.
-Non-gas systems use flux-core wire, which has flux in the center of the wire.
+Most MIG systems use a separate inert gas, with various gasses used for various purposes, to shield the arc from contaminants.
+MIG welding was originally developed in 1948.
+Unlike today, its primary use then was welding non-ferrous metals such as aluminum with Argon or Helium gas.
+Eventually Carbon Dioxide shielding gas made MIG welding a viable (and inexpensive) method of welding ferrous metals too, and today it is the standard by which most welds are made.
+Non-gas systems also exist, which use flux-core wire, which has flux in the center of the wire.
 As the wire melts, so does the flux, releasing the inert gas which shields the weld.
-MIG welding was originally developed in 1948.
-Unlike today, its primary use then was welding non-ferrous metals such as aluminum.
-The advent of carbon dioxide shielding gas made MIG welding a viable (and inexpensive) method of welding ferrous metals too, and today it is the standard by which most welds are made.

 The shielding gas is of utmost importance for MIG welding.
 While flux-core MIG welds certainly work, you can almost always get better results with solid-core wire and shielding gas.
 Flux core welding produces more slag and coats the weld with residue, much like stick welding.
 Eliminating that coating and extra slag means less time to clean up the welds and in the end, results in cleaner, better welds.
 There are several options for shielding gas, each with its own specific use.
 Flux-core welding certainly has its uses; dirty metal, windy conditions, and thicker metals (such as car frames) are well-suited for flux-core welding because the wire itself carries the shielding, and flux-core runs hotter than solid core wire.